d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 [show](/GroundForge/droste?patchWidth=18&patchHeight=35&tile=5-5-5-,-5-5-5,5-5-5-,-5-5-5,5-5-5-,-5-5-5&shiftColsSW=0&shiftRowsSW=6&shiftColsSE=6&shiftRowsSE=6&e1=ctc&c1=ctc&a1=ctc&f2=ctc&d2=ctc&b2=ctc&e3=ctc&c3=crcr&a3=ctc&f4=ctc&d4=ctc&b4=ctc&e5=clcl&c5=ctc&a5=ctc&f6=ctc&d6=ctc&b6=ctc&&droste3=tc,lcrclc,crclcr,ct&droste2=,c30=tc,c31=rclcrc,c32=clcrcl,c33=ct,e50=tc,e51=lcrclc,e52=crclcr,e53=ct)

 Compare the text box of the screenshot with the recipes.
-You don't need to edit the bif text box, type the desired stitch in the little test box below the stitches gallery, then click a stitch in the pair diagram to apply.
+You don't need to edit the big text box, type the desired stitch in the little test box below the stitches gallery, then click a stitch in the pair diagram to apply.
 As this page can be very slow, the diagrams are only re-rendered